 Duquesne's SLP program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 Our teacher certification program has been approved by the Pennsylvania Department of Education and the National Council For Accreditation of Teacher Education (NCATE).

 Application to Duquesne University's SLP program is a three step process

 Second, applicants must complete a free supplemental Duquesne University application.
 This supplemental application should take no more than five minutes to complete.
 Please do not complete the supplemental application until after you have completed the CSDCAS application and have paid the required fees to CSDCAS.
 The supplemental application allows us to process the CSDCAS application.
 There are a couple important points for you to remember.
 When asked which term (semester) you are applying for indicate ‘Fall’; that is the only semester the SLP program starts.
 Also, if you are applying to the SLP two-year graduate program, indicate 'Graduate' when asked.
-The SLP Post-Bacc(alaureate) program is for applicants who will not have completed the required pre-professional course work at the end of the current academic year.
+The SLP Post-Bacc(alaureate) program is for applicants who will not have completed the required pre-professional course work before beginning their studies at Duquesne University. .

-The CSDCAS deadline for Duquesne University is February 1, 2013.
+The CSDCAS deadline for Duquesne University is February 1st.
 This is the last date when an applicant can submit their on-line application.
 If an applicant does not submit their on-line application prior to the deadline, they will not be able to apply to our program.
-PLEASE NOTE that the CSDCAS deadline has nothing to do with transcripts or letters of recommendation.
-Applicants must submit their transcripts and letters of recommendation within approximately two weeks of the deadline else they will not be processed.
+PLEASE NOTE that the CSDCAS deadline is for a "Completed" application.
+This includes all transcripts, letters of recommendation, and payments.

 Before filling out the on-line application read the Frequently Asked Questions and Instruction pages on the CSDCAS web site.